Area Bonus in Pokémon Sleep

 Area bonus is a multiplier on anything that contributes strength to Snorlax.
 Specifically:

-Some skills benefit indirectly: Extra Helpful S, Helper Boost, and Berry Burst produce berries, and those berries are affected by area bonus.
+Some skills benefit indirectly: Extra Helpful S, Helper Boost, Berry Burst, and Metronome produce or trigger effects that can be affected by area bonus.
 But the skill trigger itself is not multiplied.

-Other skills—like Metronome, Dream Shard Magnet, Energy for Everyone—are not influenced by area bonus at all.
+Other skills—like Dream Shard Magnet and Energy for Everyone—are not influenced by area bonus at all.
 It only affects things that feed into Snorlax strength.

 To put it in perspective: a 50% area bonus is a 1.5× multiplier on all of those things.
 For a berry specialist, that's roughly equivalent to having Berry Finding S when you don't.
 When area bonus eventually reaches 100%, that's a full 2× multiplier.
 That is not insignificant.